anoopk18/anoopk18.github.io/_pages/cv.md

   National Science Foundation (NSF) Graduate Research Fellow

-  20 Twenties: American Institute of Aeronautics and Astronautics (AIAA) & Aviation Week Network
+  20 Twenties - American Institute of Aeronautics and Astronautics (AIAA) & Aviation Week Network

 * **B.S. in Aerospace Engineering** [GPA: 4.0/4.0], May 2022; ***University at Buffalo, The State University of New York***